kornelski/rusty-http-cache-semantics/README.md

 It may be surprising, but it's not enough for an HTTP response to be [fresh](#yo-fresh) to satisfy a request.
 It may need to match request headers specified in `Vary`.
 Even a matching fresh response may still not be usable if the new request restricted cacheability, etc.

-The key method is `satisfies_without_revalidation(new_request)`, which checks whether the `new_request` is compatible with the original request and whether all caching conditions are met.
+The key method is `before_request(new_request)`, which checks whether the `new_request` is compatible with the original request and whether all caching conditions are met.

 ### Options